 More information about the GBON module of the WDQMS web tool can be found in the online WDQMS User Guide.

-12. Process and principles for the design of the Regional Basic Observing Network
+12. the Regional Basic Observing Network

 Note: In the present chapter, reference is made to the regional associations and their management groups, which rely on their working groups on infrastructure (RA/WG-I).
 However, for Antarctica, the corresponding bodies are the Executive Council and its Panel of Experts on Polar and High Mountain Observations Research and Services (EC-PHORS), which can rely in turn on the INFCOM Global Cryosphere Watch (GCW) Advisory Group (GCW-AG) for technical work.
 For ease of writing and understanding of the process described in the present chapter, for the Antarctica RBON design process, references to “regional associations” should therefore be interpreted as “Executive Council”, to the “management group” as “EC-PHORS” and to “working group on Infrastructure” as “GCW-AG”.
 See also Resolution 49 (Cg-18) on the Antarctic Observing Network.